Wrightwood Snowfall Totals & Snowstorm Averages

 There are data and descriptions of how many days it snows and the total amount of snowfall that Wrightwood usually gets.
 There are also monthly and yearly counts of the days that the resort town normally has heavy snowstorms.
 Plus there's information on when Wrightwood can expect the first and last snowfalls of the season.

-All the numbers are averages, based on weather data gathered from 1997 to 2010 at Wrightwood, near Mountain High Resort in the San Gabriel Mountains of southern California.
+All the numbers are 30-year averages, based mainly on weather data gathered from 1991 to 2020 at Wrightwood, near Mountain High Resort in the San Gabriel Mountains of southern California.
+The snow depth data are for 1981 to 2010.

 How Often it Snows in Wrightwood